joeschmo/joebot2/README.md

     , pass   :: Maybe Text  -- password for NickServ  Nothing }
 ```
-There are 3 more fields, but these are the fields should be
+There are 3 more fields, but these are the fields that should be
 changed to run joe\_bot as something other than "default-bot".

 #Rolling Your Own Plugins